kunmi5/Awesome_Store_Sales/README.md

 where project_status = 'Ongoing'
 and p.department = 'IT';
 ```
-_List the project names and the corresponding start dates for all projects that are currently ongoing._
+#### List the project names and the corresponding start dates for all projects that are currently ongoing.

++ Insight: _Offers visibility into active projects and their initiation timelines—valuable for understanding project duration and active workload._
 ```sql
 select distinct p.project_name, start_date, project_status
 from project_details as d